 I wonder how many of our clients, on receiving our company policy and procedure manuals, have asked themselves what in heck they got themselves into — “There’s a lot of stuff here…where do I begin?”
 Well, like a lot of things, it’s probably not as difficult as it looks initially.
 First, you took a step in the right direction by using our templates to develop your company policies and procedures.
 It’s always easier to start with some of the work already done for you, rather than you having to start from scratch.
-Now, how do you proceed?
+How do you write a policy and procedure?

-You don’t need company policies and procedures merely to comply with regulations or industry standards (like ISO 9001).
+You don’t need to write a policy and procedure merely to comply with regulations or industry standards (like ISO 9001).
 Sure, there’s nothing quite like the threat of fines, legal action, and the scorn of the business community to motivate you, but that’s far from the best reason.
 Much better reasons for developing policies and procedures include:

 - Communicating your business goals and priorities;

 - Identifying acceptable and unacceptable behaviors (and encouraging or discouraging them).

 Prioritize Company Needs and Set Goals

 Now that you understand “why”, you need to decide “what.”
 Of the company policies and procedures you could work on, you have to determine which one(s) are going to provide:

 - A quick return on your investment; and/or

 - The greatest good for the greatest number.

 Only you know what you need.
 I can offer you suggestions (like “start with a fairly simple process”) but only you have the intimate, day-to-day knowledge of your organization.
 It’s your company: you decide.